marcobn/musicntwrk/README.md

 - pip install .

 ## - [Examples and support files can be downloaded here](https://github.com/marcobn/musicntwrk/tree/master/musicntwrk-2.0/examples)
 There are three example notebooks: basic, advanced harmony, advanced timbre.
-See the ipntb files for a full description.
+See the ipynb files for a full description.

 ## What's included
 **musicntwrk** is a project written for python 3 and comprised of a main module, `musicntwrk`, and many additional helper packages included in the distribution: